astronomer/astronomer-cosmos/examples/README.md

 - dags: This folder contains the Python files for your Airflow DAGs.
 By default, this directory includes example dags that map one-to-one to the dbt projects shown in /dbt.
 - dbt: This folder contains the dbt projects we're running and rendering in our dags!
 [These specific projects are all sourced from dbt labs.](https://docs.getdbt.com/faqs/project/example-projects) Go check them out!
 - Dockerfile: This file contains a versioned Astro Runtime Docker image that provides a differentiated Airflow experience.
 If you want to execute other commands or overrides at runtime, specify them here.
 This file also creates a virtual environment for your dbt executions.
+- docker-compose.override.yml: This file writes your changes to the dbt directory into your Airflow containers.
+This temporary solution keeps changes in sync between the dbt directory and your container.
 - include: This folder contains any additional files that you want to include as part of your project.
 It is empty by default.
 - packages.txt: Install OS-level packages needed for your project by adding them to this file.
 It is empty by default.
 - requirements.txt: Install Python packages needed for your project by adding them to this file.
 It only requires astronomer-cosmos by default.